ipfs/kubo/docs/experimental-features.md

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works
-- [ ] Needs authenticated modes to be implemented
+- [ ] Needs authenticating modes to be implemented
 - [ ] needs performance analyses to be done

 ---